-Indiana Alternative Misdemeanor Sentencing (AMS) Attorney
+Indiana Alternative Misdemeanor Sentencing (AMS)

-At the time of sentencing, under IC 35-38-1-1.5, Alternative Misdemeanor Sentencing, or AMS, allows the court to enter judgment of conviction as a Class D Felony or Level 6 Felony with the express condition that the conviction will be reduced to a misdemeanor if certain conditions are met, including the consent of the prosecuting attorney.
+At the time of sentencing, under IC 35-38-1-1.5, Alternative Misdemeanor Sentencing, or AMS, allows the court to enter a conviction as a Level 6 Felony with the express condition that the conviction will be reduced to a misdemeanor if certain conditions are met, including the consent of the prosecuting attorney.
 This section is generally used when there is an agreement between the parties at the time of sentencing as to AMS.
 However, if the defendant commits a new offense or violates a term of the agreement, the conviction will not be converted to a misdemeanor.

 Alternatively, even without an agreement by the parties, under IC 35-50-2-7, a Class D Felony or Level 6 Felony can be entered as a Class A Misdemeanor at the time of sentencing by the court, on its own accord, or post-conviction, by filing a petition with the court requesting AMS.

-Whether you have recently been charged with a crime or have already been convicted, it’s important to understand your rights and how Alternative Misdemeanor Sentencing may benefit you.
+Whether you have recently been charged with a felony or have already been convicted, it’s important to understand your rights and how Alternative Misdemeanor Sentencing may benefit you.
 Contact Chambers Law Office today to discuss your case and to see if you might be eligible for this sentencing option for your current arrest or prior conviction.